nate-thegrate/rpg-character-tool/README.md

 | Pro: randomness can be really fun & exciting | Pro: fast, easy, and fair | Pro: fair, provides some variety |
 | Con: can create unfair power discrepancies | Con: boring/monotonous | Con: tedious/time consuming |

 Randomized arrays are a great way to get all of the benefits with none of the drawbacks!
-Just take a bunch of similarly effective arrays (the above link includes a bunch and supports copy/paste) and pick one at random.
+Just take a bunch of similarly effective arrays (this app includes a bunch and supports copy/paste) and pick one at random.

 <br>